USING IRONXL

 End Sub

-We are exporting the DataTable to an Excel file in the above code example.
-Column headings are created once we have created a DataTable.
-We add the rows one at a time after establishing the first column.
-We build the WorkBook object after adding the column and rows to the DataTable object.
-We may use the WorkBook object to add data to an Excel sheet, after which we can save the data somewhere.
-In order to create worksheets, we are constructing the WorkSheet object, which we can then add to the WorkBook object.
+The above code exports the DataTable to an Excel file.
+Column headings are created once a DataTable is created.
+Then, add the rows one at a time after establishing the first column.
+The WorkBook object is created after adding the columns and rows to the DataTable object to hold those data.
+The WorkSheet object is then constructed, which is added to the WorkBook object.

-We read each value from the DataTable using a for each loop before adding the value to the WorkSheet.
-After all the values have been added to the worksheet, we use the SaveAsCsv method to save them into a CSV file; at the same time, we can also give the delimiter and file name with location as parameters.
-If a delimiter is optional, we can ignore it as an optional parameter.
-Then the library helps to Writing data to a CSV file.
-Reading a CSV file using MS Excel is not an only option, we also read them using Notepad.
+Each value from the DataTable is read and added using a foreach loop before adding the value to the WorkSheet.
+After all the values have been added to the worksheet, the SaveAsCsv method is used to save them into a CSV file; at the same time, we can also give the delimiter and file name with location as parameters.

-How to Export Datatable to CSV in C#: Figure 9
+How to Export Datatable to CSV in C#, Figure 9: The output CSV file The output CSV file

 The output of the run code sample is shown above.
 In the screenshot, each piece of data from the data table has been individually added to the newly formed Excel sheet.